Boers: Beliefs

 The Boers of the frontier were known for their independent spirit, resourcefulness, hardiness, and self-sufficiency, whose political notions verged on anarchy but had begun to be influenced by republicanism.

 The Boers had cut their ties to Europe as they emerged from the Trekboer group.

 The Boers possessed a distinct Protestant culture, and the majority of Boers and their descendants were members of a Reformed Church.
 The Nederduitsch Hervormde Kerk ('Dutch Reformed Church') was the national Church of the South African Republic (1852–1902).
 The Orange Free State (1854–1902) was named after the Protestant House of Orange in the Netherlands.

 The Calvinist influence, in such fundamental Calvinist doctrines such as unconditional predestination and divine providence, remains present in a minority of Boer culture, who see their role in society as abiding by the national laws and accepting calamity and hardship as part of their Christian duty.
-Many Boers have since converted denominations and are now members of Baptist, Charismatic, Pentecostal or Lutheran Churches.
+Many Boers have since converted to other denominations and are now members of Baptist, Charismatic, Pentecostal or Lutheran Churches.